-In overview, the primary cleanup regulations and guidance that apply to this Site are the MTCA Cleanup Regulation (Chapter 173-340 WAC), revised Sediment Management Standards (SMS) rule (Chapter 173-204 WAC), and the Sediment Evaluation Framework (RSET 2009).
-Surface water quality criteria (National Toxics Rule, 40 Code of Federal Regulations [CFR] 131.36 and Clean Water Act Section 304) were also considered in evaluating the leaching potential of Lora Lake and Miller Creek sediments.
+In overview, the primary cleanup regulation and guidance that applies to this Site is the MTCA Cleanup Regulation (Chapter 173-340 WAC).
+Surface water quality criteria (National Toxics Rule, 40 Code of Federal Regulations [CFR] 131.36 and Clean Water Act Section 304) were also considered in determination of groundwater cleanup levels, evaluating the leaching potential of Lora Lake and Miller Creek sediments, and conceptual design of the sediment remedial action.